 The 11 Happiest Countries In The World (And How To Live There in 2023)

 When it comes to happiness, most people agree – a sense of belonging (healthy relationships), freedom, and control over one’s life are key factors.

 That’s why it’s no surprise Finland consistently ranks as one of the happiest countries in the world.

-In fact, Finland takes top position in the World Happiness Report 2022.
+In fact, Finland takes top position in the World Happiness Report 2023 – released in March 2023.